 Tourism is the major industry in Park City, with skiing, lodging facilities, and restaurants contributing significantly to the local economy.
-Park City is the home of two major ski resorts (Park City Mountain Resort and Deer Valley Ski Resort) with a third area (Canyons Resort) located only one mile north of the City limits.
+Park City is the home of two major ski resorts, Park City Mountain Resort and Deer Valley Ski Resort.
+Park City Mountain Resort combined with Canyons Resort during the 2015-2016 ski season to create the largest ski resort in the United States.